Skip to main content

 The five functions of Fayol's management

-About a century ago, the eminent management expert Henri Fayol formulated five main functions of management.
-If a manager performs these functions well, he will be as successful as possible in his work, other things being equal.
+About a century ago, the eminent French management theorist Henri Fayol formulated five core functions of management.
+When a manager performs these functions proficiently, other factors being equal, that manager will achieve the highest possible level of professional success.

-In 1916, Fayol published his greatest work, the book Industrial and General Administration.
-In it, he reveals the five management functions that every manager should perform.
+In 1916, Fayol published his seminal work, Industrial and General Administration.
+In it, he defined the five management functions that every effective manager must perform.
+These functions form a logical sequence, yet they also operate as an integrated system in which each element supports and reinforces the others.

 1. Planning

-Planning is the first function of management.
-Planning is an attempt to predict the future of the organization and to determine the measures needed to transition to this new state.
+Planning is the first function of management and the logical starting point for all organized activity.
+It is the deliberate attempt to anticipate the future state of the organization and to determine the specific measures required to transition from current conditions to that desired state.

 2. Organizing

-The organization is the second function of management.
-Organizing is the activity by which the company receives everything it needs for its operation - raw materials, tools, capital, and personnel.
+Organizing is the second function of management.
+This activity ensures the company receives everything it needs to operate: raw materials, tools, capital, and personnel.
+Fayol treats organizing as the structural backbone that converts plans into executable responsibilities.

 3. Commanding

 Commanding is the third function of management.
-The order aims to achieve the optimal effect of the efforts of workers, in the interest of the whole organization.
+Its purpose is to achieve the optimal effect from workers' efforts in the interest of the whole organization.
+While planning sets direction and organizing allocates resources, commanding activates the human element and translates structure into productive action.

 4. Coordinating

 Coordination is the fourth function of management.
-Coordination aims to ensure optimal harmony between the various activities of the organization.
+Its aim is to ensure optimal harmony among the various activities of the organization so that departments reinforce rather than undercut one another.
+Good coordination simplifies workflows and makes the functioning of the organization more successful overall.

 5. Controlling